 More details will be put out once all teams have been selected, and we get closer to the time of the fixtures.

 Running club has started off with a bang, with a total of 402km run so far in term 1.
 It is fantastic to see so many kids out, getting their bodies moving early in the morning before a full day of learning.
 Just a reminder for our new start time of 8:10 am and running through until 8:40 am.
 With the Churchlands PS Cross Country around the corner, running club is a great opportunity to prepare yourself for the big day.

 For new families to Churchlands PS, running club is where students run laps around the oval earning points for their faction.
 Exercising in the mornings has many health benefits and is a great way to start the day.

 - help maintain a healthy weight

 - enhance your metabolism.

-A reminder that mugs for Milo need to be placed on the table outside the undercover area before 8.15am.
-Milo is a reward for the effort put in during running club.
+This is a reminder that mugs for Milo need to be placed on the table outside the undercover area before 8.25am.
+Milo is an acknowledgement of the effort put in during running club.

-It is encouraged that students need to run at least 4 laps to get a Milo.
-Turning up late won’t allow enough time to 4 laps done in.
+It is encouraged that students need to run at least 5 laps to get a Milo.
+Turning up late won’t allow enough time to get 5 laps done.

-Can you please click on the link and fill in the attached form, so Mr Marshall can organise your QR code card before your FIRST running club.
-Kids of all ages are welcome to join in the fun, that is Running Club.
-Remember to bring your QR code to every session.
+Can you please click on the link and fill in the attached form so that Mr Marshall can organise your QR code card before your first running club.
+Kids of all ages are welcome to join in the fun, that is running club.
+Remember to bring your QR code to every running club.